Research

 The pleasure of the sexual union is greatly increased by the prepuce, for which reason women prefer cohabiting with those who retain it than with the Turks or the Jews.

 John Davenport, Curiositates eroticae physiologiae, or tabooed subjects freely treated, London, 1875, reprinted as Aphrodisiacs and other love stimulants, edited by Alan Hull Watson, London, 1965, p.
-179, quoting an authority referred to as Bauer.
-The original source could be Sinibaldi (see above).
+179.

 Masturbation again, 1874